Jubatian/rrpge-spec/specs/ropddump.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on the display standard the emulator follows, the count of VBlank lines may differ.
-When loading a state which contains a line number larger than allowed by the emulated video standard, the display should immediately continue with the next frame, at line 0.
+Up to 250 remaining Vertical blank lines should be tolerated.

-0xD54, Accelerator
+0xD55, Accelerator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After starting an accelerator operation, when exporting state before it's completion, the emulator should complete the entire operation, and save the state accordingly.
-This does not affect applications as they can not access the Video RAM and the Graphics Display & Accelerator peripheral until the completion of the operation.
+This does not affect applications as they can not access the Video RAM meanwhile and the Graphics FIFO also waits until the completion of the operation.
 It may affect the display if the application performs operations falling under implementation defined rules (such as performing an accelerator operation over a display list which is the same time read for display).

-0xD58, Display lists
+0xD5C, Graphics FIFO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An emulator should evaluate the line start offsets when transitioning to the next line and update the offsets immediately.
-Note that as defined in "Layer display lists" from "vid_arch.rst", Line 0 assumes a start offset of zero if a relative pointer is specified in the display list.

-0xD60, Interrupts
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These locations are used to keep the necessary kernel state (mostly supposedly on a kernel stack) around for restoring interrupt levels stacked upon each other.

-The "interrupt flagged" flags indicate if an event is waiting to be serviced.
-These stay set until the kernel gets the chance to service these, and upon entry, before any user handler is called (if any is enabled), they are cleared.

-If both "within interrupt" flags are set, an audio interrupt is stacked upon a video interrupt (the audio interrupt has a higher priority).

-The stack bottom is a kernel barrier, guarding against accesses below it.
-In the mainline it is 0, upon entering an interrupt it is set to the location where BP + SP was before entry.
-The 0xD7E and 0xD7F fields realize the necessary stack of these barriers (note that while an audio interrupt which interrupted a video interrupt executes, both fields may be nonzero).

-For more information on interrupts, see "Interrupts" in "cpu_arch.rst" and "Supported events" in "kernel.rst".
+Graphics FIFO operations should be executed before modifying the ROPD data accordingly.
+The cycle requirements should be calculated as necessary (also including the operation of the Accelerator if triggered), and filled in 0xD55.
+Then in the same "atomic" operation the Graphics FIFO's state (read pointer and if needed, the clearing of the started flag) should be updated and filled in.

 0xD80, Kernel tasks